derricks/derricks.github.io/magpie.md

 You may think you just need it for the entries, but even the clues will often rely on lesser-known definitions of words you may think you know.

 ## Start Memorizing
 Succeeding at Magpies (or any puzzle with clues, probably) is having a wide array of knowledge you can quickly draw on.
-Here's a list of things I've either memorized or on my list to memorize.
+Here's a list of things I've either memorized or are on my list to memorize.
 [Big Dave's blog](http://bigdave44.com/features/the-mine/) is another (and often overlapping) set.

 For the actual practice of memorizing, I'm a big fan of [the method of loci](https://en.wikipedia.org/wiki/Method_of_loci), a Swiss-army